-- 5.17 When assessing the suitability of a product or service for a consumer, the regulated entity must, at a minimum, consider and document whether, on the basis of the information gathered under Provision 5.1: - a) the product or service meets that consumer's needs and objectives; - b) the consumer: - i) is able to meet the financial commitment associated with the product on an ongoing basis; - ii) is financially able to bear any reasonably forseeable risks attaching to the product or service; - iii) in the case of credit products, has the ability to repay the debt in the manner required under the credit agreement, on the basis of the outcome of the assessment of affordability, and, - c) the product or service is consistent with the consumer's attitude to risk. - 5.18 A regulated entity must ensure that any product or service offered or recommended to a consumer is suitable to that consumer, having regard to the facts disclosed by the consumer and other relevant facts about that consumer of which the regulated entity is aware.
+- 5.16 When assessing the suitability of a product or service for a consumer, the regulated entity must, at a minimum, consider and document whether, on the basis of the information gathered under Provision 5.1 and 5.3: - a) the product or service meets that consumer's needs and objectives; - b) the consumer: - i) is likely to be able to meet the financial commitment associated with the product on an ongoing basis; - ii) is financially able to bear any risks attaching to the product or service: - c) in the case of credit products, a personal consumer has the ability to repay the debt in the manner required under the credit agreement, on the basis of the outcome of the assessment of affordability; and, - d) the product or service is consistent with the consumer' s attitude to risk.

+5.17 A regulated entity must ensure that any product or service offered to a consumer is suitable to that consumer, having regard to the facts disclosed by the consumer and other relevant facts about that consumer of which the regulated entity is aware.